JustinMontes/The-Halloween-Store/README.md

 # The-Halloween-Store
-Assignment for Web Development class using HTML, CSS, Javascript and jQuery to build website in same image as PDF file provided
+Assignment for Web Development class requiring use of HTML, CSS, Javascript and jQuery to build Halloween Store website.